-The Architecture department offers unique study abroad opportunities for its students, from first year through graduate.
+The Department of Architecture offers unique study abroad opportunities for its students, from first year through graduate.
 Students have traveled to areas like Cuba, Barcelona, Peru, Germany, and Italy.
 Through programs built with universities, you can explore different architectural monuments around the world and study in areas you have dreamed of.

-The Architectural Design + Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
+The architectural design + technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.

 PEO-1 Position of responsibility and integral participation with an architecture or engineering firm, construction management, construction company, facilities management, or a development company.

 PEO-2 Actively earning internship qualifications to meet the IDP requirements for taking the Architectural Registration Exam or other professional licensing/registration;